P1Analytics/Thesis/README.md

          | Synfield for outdoor weather | 1.2295081967213073 %| 13.333333333333334 %|
          | Electrical Power Consumption |49.45355191256831 % |  0.0 %|
      ![active](./image/active_3types.png?raw=true"")
+    - There are some "0"s, could be the missing data or the true value. **TODO**  HOW TO ID THEM ?
-    - remove the outliers with Turkey's fences and replace with min/max value
+    - Remove the outliers with Turkey's fences and replace with min/max value
         ```
         What is outliers
             In statistics, an outlier is an observation point that is distant from other observations.